For more information please go to the 'Upgrade to a professional qualification' section.

 This course is suitable for those who need an understanding of modern military and commercial communications systems, the threats that they face and with the measures that may be taken to protect them.

-Students must have completed Communication Principles, Electromagnetic Propagation and Devices and Signal Processing, Statistics and Analysis in order to take this as an Accredited Short Course.
+Students must have completed Communication Principles, Electromagnetic Propagation and Devices and Signal Processing, Statistics and Analysis in order to take this as a Short Course for Credit.
 There are no prerequisites if taken as a Standalone Short Course.

 SpeakersDr Taufiq Asyhari